srbhuyan/sdcn_p5_vehicle_detection_and_tracking/writeup_report.md

 ####Pipeline Performance

-To get an optimum result I used the feature extraction parameters described in the section 'Training'.
+To get an optimum result I used the feature extraction parameters described in the 'Training' section above.
 I used the YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images of the result I achieved:

 ![alt text][image3]
 ![alt text][image4]